Last updated: 18/11/2024

 What is the purpose of this document?

-Cruelty Free International is a "data controller".
+Cruelty Free International is a "controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor).
-It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+You are being sent a copy of this privacy policy because you are applying for work with us (whether as an employee, worker or contractor).
+It makes you aware of how and why your personal information will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
+It provides you with certain information that must be provided under the UK General Data Protection Regulation ((EU) 2016/679) (UK GDPR).

 Data protection principles